Gsingh990/Gen-AI-Starter/README.md

 │   │   └── test_rag_service.py # Tests for the RAG service
 │   ├── chatbot-deployment.yaml # Kubernetes Deployment for the chatbot
 │   ├── chatbot-hpa.yaml      # Kubernetes Horizontal Pod Autoscaler
-│   ├── chatbot-secret.yaml   # Kubernetes Secret for API keys (template)
+│   ├── secretproviderclass.yaml   # Kubernetes SecretProviderClass for Azure Key Vault integration
 │   ├── chatbot-service.yaml    # Kubernetes Service for the chatbot
 │   ├── Dockerfile           # Dockerfile for containerizing the application
 │   ├── qdrant-deployment.yaml  # Kubernetes Deployment for Qdrant